Chris-B33/UL-Student-Record-System/README.md

 ## Installation

 Download this repository and run "Interpreter.java" from the command line.<br>
-From there you can choose to act as a student, teacher or department.
+From there you can choose to act as a student, teacher or department.<br>
+There is also full documentation inside of the "docs" folder.

 ## Meeting Summaries